World Athletics Indoor Tour

 The World Athletics Indoor Tour, formerly the IAAF World Indoor Tour, is an annual series of indoor track and field meetings, held since 2016.
 It was designed to create a Diamond League-style circuit for indoor track and field events, to raise the profile of indoor track and field, and replaced the IAAF Indoor Permit Meetings series.

 The tour was announced with initially four meetings, three in Europe and one in the United States, leading to the 2016 IAAF World Indoor Championships in Portland, Oregon.
 Winners of the Tour enjoy similar privileges in relation to World Indoor Championships qualification as Diamond League winners do in relation to the World Athletics Championships.
 The tour was initially in place for two years.

 The Düsseldorf leg was added for the 2017 Tour, and the Stockholm leg was replaced by the International Copernicus Cup, a long-standing indoor event in Torún, Poland.
 In 2018, the tour became a permanent fixture, and the Meeting Ville de Madrid was added as the sixth event on the tour.
-For 2020, the tour added a seventh leg in Lievin, France.
+For 2020, the tour added a seventh leg in Liévin, France.

 In 2021, the tour expanded by introducing three levels of competition: Gold, Silver and Bronze, mirroring the expanded outdoor World Athletics Continental Tour.
 In 2022, the tour expanded with the fourth tier: Challenger.

 The tour is organised to allow for major indoor championships including the World Athletics Indoor Championships and the European Athletics Indoor Championships and, where appropriate, national championships and trials.

 Editions

 (Gold Standard) Meetings

 In keeping with the indoor season generally, the season for the World Athletics Indoor Tour is considerably shorter than for the outdoor Diamond League, with the tour concluded in little over a month, and meetings often held only a few days apart.
-The meetings in Karlsruhe and Boston are the only ever-presents in history of the tour.
-The most recent addition is the Millrose Games, added for the first time in 2022.
+The meeting in Boston is the ever-present in history of the tour.
+The most recent addition is the Belgrade Indoor Meeting, scheduled to be added for the first time in 2025.
 Typically, major international championship events take place after the conclusion of the tour season.